 Childhood Trauma.
 When children have suffered from physical, mental, or sexual trauma, they may turn to addictive behaviors or substances to help cope with the pain and stress.
 This is especially true if they have never been taught healthy coping strategies.

 Social Alienation or Isolation.
 Children who feel isolated or socially alienated can be at risk for addictions.
 They may lack self-confidence, not knowing how to reach out to others for their emotional needs.
 They are more likely to turn to addictive behavior or substances to cope.

 How is Addiction in Children Treated?

 Addictions can be difficult to treat.
 This is true for patients of any age.
 Physical addictions can alter a person’s brain chemistry, depending on how long the abuse has been going on.
-Patients can also be resistant to treatment, lacking the motivation to go through the pain of withdrawal.
+Patients can also be resistant to treatment, feeling afraid or lacking the motivation it takes to change a behavior.